jjaykim/OOP244-Language-CPP/WS07/readme.md

 - shadow a base class member function with a derived class member function
 - access a shadowed member function that is defined in a base class
 - utilize custom input/output operators with these classes
-- describe to your instructor what you have learned in completing this workshop